 Dask SLURMClusters

-The MLeRP notebook environment uses Dask SLURMClusters to create a middle ground that has the interactivity of a notebook backed by the power of HPC.
+The MLeRP notebook environment uses Dask SLURMClusters to create a middle ground that has the interactivity of a notebook backed by the power of a GPU Cluster.
 This notebook shows how you can use the lion service to use a CPU based notebook session for your basic analysis and code development.
 Then, when you’re ready to run tests you will use Dask to submit your python functions to the SLURM queue.

 This enables: